Find out how to make the most of free internet as a student.

 Libraries and your university campus also offer free WiFi, as do most cafes, pubs and even shops.
 If you spend the bulk of your days out and about you should be able to get by for free fairly well.

 In halls of residence and in many student houses, broadband bills will be included in your rent.
-While not technically free, it’ll feel free as you won’t be paying for a deal yourself.
+While not technically free, it’ll feel free as you won’t be paying for a package yourself.

 What other options are there for students?